Gordon Z. Novod

 ** denotes Mr. Novod’s representations prior to joining G&E

-Mr. Novod has been a featured panelist and/or moderator on topics involving distressed situations, indenture litigation, indenture analysis, and fraudulent conveyance litigation, including:
+Mr. Novod has been a featured panelist and/or moderator on topics involving distressed situations, indenture litigation, indenture analysis, fraudulent conveyance litigation, and sexual abuse claims in bankruptcy, including:

 • Panelist, “Making the Most of a Litigation Trust's Retained Causes of Action,” American Bankruptcy Institute's Annual Winter Leadership Conference (December 9, 2022)